kwesterfeld/rewritehtml/README.md

 Various things needed:

   - A more formal rule system for determining whether to filter or not
-  - If not filtering, completely pass-through response stream capture
   - Being able to set/remove request/response headers